Biological patent: Patents relating to the diagnosis, treatment and prevention of COVID-19

 Instead, patent-holders have undertaken case-by-case negotiations to form exclusive licensing contracts.
 This approach is criticized by the global health community as being too slow, especially where variants are concerned.
 Further, some poor countries such as South Africa paid more per dose for vaccines than rich countries and the European Union.

 One potential remedy is for States to implement compulsory patent licenses.
 These licenses give the State power to grant permission to third parties to formulate generic versions of the medicine for use in that state.
 This is beneficial to states with lesser buying power.
 However, such initiatives are not popular with industry.
 In March 2020, Israel became the first country to issue a COVID-19 related compulsory license under Section 104 of the Patent Statute.
 This provision allowed Israel to undermine the patent regime for national defence purposes.
 No consultation with the patent-holder is required and there is no right for judicial review.
 The permit allowed Israel to import a generic version of Kaletra from India to treat COVID patients.
-Canada’s Bill C-13, which came into force in March of 2020, allows the Commissioner of Patents to allow the country to produce, sell, and use a patented invention if the Federal Minister of Health deems there to be a public health emergency.
+Canada's Bill C-13, which came into force in March 2020, allows the Commissioner of Patents to allow the country to produce, sell, and use a patented invention if the Federal Minister of Health deems there to be a public health emergency.
 Although no consultation with patent-holders is required, the country will compensate them with an amount “the Commissioner considers to be adequate remuneration in the circumstances.”
 Germany also has allowed its Federal Health Minister to take executive action to make medicines available in return for adequate compensation.
 France amended their patent law to preclude the need for amicable negotiations with patent-holders where urgency exists.